 Take Care of Your Mental Health

-While you’re shaping up your must-do checklist this term, please don’t forget a critical item: take good care of your mental health and well-being.
+While you’re shaping up your checklists to prepare for Fall Semester, please don’t forget a critical item: take good care of your mental health and well-being.

 Here’s a reminder about some of the many resources we have in place to support you in this process: